tomjoht/tomjoht.github.io/_posts/2015/11/2015-11-04-questions-about-technical-writing-careers.md

 Another definition of success would be to increase adoption of your software product tenfold by enabling users to quickly learn it and move up to the power-user level.
 As your product becomes wildly successful, your company gets major venture capital funding, goes public, offers you a serious cut of the shares, and you cash out in 10 years and are able to make a down payment on a 1 bedroom home in East Palo Alto or Gilroy. (*Inside joke for those living in the Bay area ...*)

 ### I read on your website that you were an English major.
-Was there a large liberal arts component to your course load?
-If so, is there anything that you learned from a liberal arts- based curriculum that connected with your career goals?
-(Basically, do you think there is any relationship between the liberal arts and the career you chose to pursue?)
+Is there anything that you learned from a liberal arts- based curriculum that connected with your career goals as a technical writer?

 I'm not sure.
 I majored in English and got a masters in Creative Nonfiction Writing.
 At some point I learned to be technical.
 I think I learned to be technical through my side work as a WordPress consultant building websites.